 “There’s multiple different ways to activate that kind of relationship with Tessitura.
 We chose to go with a retainer,” Garcia says, to help accomplish “major goals” in the organization.
 Some projects that he mentions include activating their memberships portal and implementing print-at-home ticketing.

-“Tech Services has been essential,” Garcia says.
+“Tech [Extended] Services has been essential,” Garcia says.
 “All the tech staff is just so helpful.
 And it’s incredibly organized.”
-They manage their projects through weekly check-ins with Ballet staff and Tech Services personnel.
+They manage their projects through weekly check-ins with Ballet staff and Extended Services personnel.
 “And even though there’s multiple people participating in the project, it doesn’t feel that way,” Garcia notes.
 “The communication is seamless, and so I don’t have to reiterate myself, I don’t have to take two steps back to take three steps forward.”